The Complete Guide to Shopify Google Analytics Integration

 How to use Google Analytics for Shopify

-Now, we’re going to go over a number of different ways you can use Google Analytics to discover relevant insights that can help you improve your website and generate more sales.
+Now, let's go over a number of different ways you can use Google Analytics to discover relevant insights that can help you improve your website and generate more sales.

 Focus on metrics you can use